 - Butternut Squash - The star of the soup, your butternut squash is roasted with olive oil and real maple syrup to really bring out its natural sweetness.

 - Onion, Carrots and Apple - These are your veggie base, healthy and flavorful.
 All 3, the onion, carrot and apple are loaded with natural sugars that intensify as they are cooked.
 Along with the maple butternut squash, these sweet elements balance the savory!
+Try this Carrot Ginger Coconut Soup too if you've got a lot of carrots!

 - Garlic - Always use fresh garlic if you can!
 This is a strong layer of savory flavor.